tjumyk/smonitor/README.md

 ## Known Issues

 - The WebSocket of the server could freeze after running for a long time.
 We have not found the exact reason for this issue.

+## Development

+We may offer very limited development support if you raise any issues here.

+Some useful hints for development:

+### Build Front-end

+- Install `coffeescript` package : `npm i -g coffeescript` .
+- Use `coffee` to compile front-end: `coffee --map --compile static/js/` .

 ## Disclaimer